Important changes (deprecations) coming in Power Apps and Power Automate

-- The footer does not meet the Microsoft Web Content Accessibility Guidelines (WCAG) 2.0 compliance for accessibility.
+- The footer doesn't meet the Microsoft Web Content Accessibility Guidelines (WCAG) 2.0 compliance for accessibility.

-- Data density is highly impacted by the form footer and does not support a good customer experience.
-Controls are not discoverable and lead to many customer usability issues.
+- Data density is highly impacted by the form footer and doesn't support a good customer experience.
+Controls aren't discoverable and lead to many customer usability issues.

-- Makers have moved away from adding controls into the footer and there is low usage of other controls, out of box or custom, in the current form footer experiences.
+- Makers have moved away from adding controls into the footer and there's low usage of other controls, out of box or custom, in the current form footer experiences.

 - Components created using Power Apps component framework aren't fully compatible with form footers, which cause usability issues when added to a form footer.

-- Form footers are not included in the mobile experience or on the view and dashboard pages.
+- Form footers aren't included in the mobile experience or on the view and dashboard pages.
 This change will align the form experience with other pages in a model-driven app.